qwertyu63/Chaos-Chess/README.md

 # Chaos-Chess
 A Python script for randomly generating new chess variants.
 Just run the script and it generates a brand-new variant of chess, with randomly generated pieces in a never-before-seen arrangement.
-The moves of each piece are recorded in Betza's funny notation <https://en.wikipedia.org/wiki/Betza%27s_funny_notation>.
+The moves of each piece are recorded in Betza's funny notation, detailed here: <https://en.wikipedia.org/wiki/Betza%27s_funny_notation>.

 # Features
 * The script generates names and labels for every piece.
 Pieces common to variant chess keep their normal names, while more novel pieces have randomly generated names.